The Waving Flag: ADLG: Army List Database

 With List 41 (Early Successors) the list had to be split into three because of the list of allies.
 This time it was because one strategist was associated with a specific ally and one nationality (Macedonian) was associated with another (under certain leaders - not strategists).
 The third list covers everything else.

 Of course it would have been possible to deal with some of the above by entering the data from the list as written.
 With list 61 above the command value could have been "4 or 5 (Sparta)".
-However, this has a major disadvantage: you can't write a simple, automated test using the text but you can with eitehr "4" or "5".
+However, this has a major disadvantage: you can't write a simple, automated test using the text but you can with either "4" or "5".

-Extent of Branching
+Extent of branching (V3 lists)

 This table shows why the lists were split and how many subdivided lists were generated: